annndruha/issue-github-telegram-bot/README.md

-## Bot for creation GitHub issue from Telegram chat (only for organization repos)
+## Bot for creation GitHub issue from Telegram chat
+Only for Githib organizations (not for personal accounts)

 #### Setup